-Ms. Robles testified the Real Time Non-Excessive Energy was \$1,828,905 in April 2023, \$1,371,223 in May, and \$1,458,405 in June 2023, primarily driven by unit derates and forced outages that occurred after NIPSCO's units cleared in the Day Ahead market, as well as differences in actual wind production compared to forecast (due mainly to wind speeds).
-She testified the Day Ahead Marginal Congestion Component plus actual monthly Auction Revenue Rights/Financial Transmission Rights ("ARR/FTR") expenses, less actual monthly ARR/FTR revenues, did not exceed a cost of \$2 million in any month within the reconciliation period.
+Ms. Robles testified the Real Time Non-Excessive Energy was \$2,272,084 in July 2023, \$2,659,369 in August, and \$2,581,594 in September 2023, primarily driven by unit derates and forced outages that occurred after NIPSCO's units cleared in the Day Ahead market, as well as differences in actual wind production compared to forecast, due mainly to wind speeds.
+As to the Day Ahead Marginal Congestion Component plus actual monthly Auction Revenue Rights/Financial Transmission Rights ("ARR/FTR") expenses, less actual monthly ARR/FTR revenues that exceeded a cost of \$2 million in any month during the reconciliation period, Ms. Robles testified there were none.

 9. Estimation of Fuel Cost.
-NIPSCO estimates its total average fuel costs for October 2023, November 2023 and December 2023 will be \$30,810,170 on a monthly basis.
+NIPSCO estimates its total average fuel costs for February, March, and April 2024 will be \$27,603,706 monthly.

-Ms. Robles noted that NIPSCO incorporated forecasted known fixed transportation reservation charges and a related credit associated with natural gas with Sugar Creek.
-The actual and forecasted transportation reservation charges were included on NIPSCO's Attachment 1-A.
+Ms. Robles noted NIPSCO incorporated forecasted known fixed transportation reservation charges and a related credit associated with Sugar Creek.

-Mr. Wagner testified that market dynamics have decreased coal demand globally, which should ease supply constraints for coal-fired utility generators into 2023.
-He stated that the factors that may impact supply and demand during the forecast period including, but not limited to, power prices, natural gas prices, railroad and coal supplier performance, generating unit performance, weather conditions, and labor disruptions.
-NIPSCO's contracted purchases are forecasted to meet NIPSCO's 2023 coal delivery requirements and coal producers are obligated to perform under their agreements.
-Its coal suppliers have reassured NIPSCO that they will meet the contracted supply requirements.
-The price of coal used for the forecast period consists of mostly fixed prices.
-Mr. Wagner testified that if power prices continue to decrease, there may be decreases in the cost of coal under NIPSCO's indexed coal supply agreement.
-If demand exceeds the forecast and current supply obligations, NIPSCO may need to purchase additional supply, which may impact fuel costs during the forecast period.

-Mr. Wagner stated the average spot market price of coal during the reconciliation period, when compared to the prior reconciliation period, was \$14.48 per ton (down \$0.57) for PRB coal, \$54.40 per ton (down \$35.26) for ILB coal, and \$65.17 per ton (down \$32.86) for NAPP coal.
+Mr. Wagner testified that as of November 8, 2023, NIPSCO's estimated F.O.B. mine spot market prices for delivery during the forecast period were \$13.95 per ton for PRB coal, \$38.25 per ton for ILB coal, and \$51.00 per ton for NAPP coal.
+Mr. Wagner testified that market dynamics appear to have put downward pressure on coal demand globally and should ease supply constraints for coal-fired utility generators in 2023 and 2024.
+He stated there are multiple factors that may impact supply and demand during the forecast period including, but not limited to, power prices, natural gas prices, railroad and coal supplier performance, generating unit performance, weather conditions, and labor disruptions.
+Regarding NIPSCO's supply and demand, contracted purchases are forecasted to meet NIPSCO's 2023 coal delivery requirements and coal producers are obligated to perform under these agreements.
+He noted that NIPSCO has had discussions with all its coal suppliers in which the suppliers indicated they will meet NIPSCO's contracted coal supply requirements.
+Regarding the cost of coal, the price of coal used for the forecast period consists of mostly fixed prices.
+One coal supply agreement has pricing that is indexed to station LMPs where coal price is estimated using forecasted LMPs.
+Therefore, if power prices continue to decrease, there may be decreases in the cost of coal under the indexed coal supply agreement.
+This contract has maximum rates and ultimately hedges price exposure.
+Lastly, if demand exceeds the forecast and current supply obligations, NIPSCO may need to purchase additional supply, which may impact fuel costs during the forecast period.
+Mr. Wagner stated the average spot market price of coal during the reconciliation period, when compared to the prior reconciliation period, was \$13.99 per ton (down \$0.49) for PRB coal, \$54.40 per ton (down \$14.22), and \$53.07 per ton (down \$12.10) for NAPP coal.
 He stated these are average F.O.B. mine spot market prices only, which do not include the cost of transportation, and actual prices may vary from published indices.